-The Trustees are the Plan Administrator and the Plan Sponsor.
-You may contact them with questions or requests about the Plan using the address below.
+The Trustees are the Plan Administrator.
+You may contact them with questions or requests about this plan.

-The Trustees also are named as "agents for service of legal process" for the Plan.
-This means that any legal documents requiring some action on the part of the Plan Sponsor could be presented to one or any of the Trustees at the following address:
+They also are named as "agents for service of legal process."
+This means that any legal papers requiring some action on the part of the Plan Sponsor could be presented to one or any of them at the following address:

 Indiana /Kentucky/Ohio Regional Council of Carpenters Defined Contribution Pension Plan

-c/o BeneSys, Inc.

 P.O.
-Box 969
+Box 421789

-Troy, MI 48099-6756

-Toll Free: 1-800-700-6756
+Indianapolis, IN 46242-1789

+(317) 248-3273 and 1-(800) 218-8310

-The Trustees have retained a third-party administrator, BeneSys, Inc. ("BeneSys," commonly referred to as the "Plan Office," or "Administrative Manager"), to provide certain administrative services to the Plan.
-BeneSys maintains the Plan Office and can be reached at the address and phone number above.
-OneAmerica Retirement Services LLC provides recordkeeping and custodial services to the Plan and can be reached at 1-800-858-3829.
+Zenith American Solutions, Inc. has been contracted to provide certain administrative services to the Plan.
+It maintains the Fund Office and can be reached at the address and phone number above.
+OneAmerica Retirement Services LLC provides record-keeping and custodial services to the Plan and can be reached at 1-(800) 858-3829.